People’s rights to meaningful connection with others

 Guidance on what we expect from care homes

 More generally, our quality framework for care homes for adults and older people can be used by care home providers in conjunction with the self-evaluation guide and self-assessment tools to review and assess the quality of service they are delivering.
-Our meaningful connection self-evaluation tool has been designed to help providers evaluate how they are doing in terms of supporting meaningful connection for people experiencing care and identify any areas where they want to improve.
+Ourmeaningful connection self-evaluation tool has been designed to help providers evaluate how they are doing in terms of supporting meaningful connection for people experiencing care and identify any areas where they want to improve.

 We are on hand to advise and support any care home looking to improve visiting and connection.
 If you are a provider or manager, please contact your inspector.

 Care homes should not operate booking systems or restrict when people can visit or go out.
 Visitors should not have to give notice, and visits and outings should not have a time limit.
+Visitors should be able to access the home easily and without unnecessary delay.

 Standard infection control precautions should always be followed, and visitors should not enter a care home if they are potentially infectious with any illness.